johnbintz/bintz-integration_testing_setup/README.md

 #### `persistent_selenium`

-[Keep a Firefox (for now) window open](http://github.com/johnbintz/persistent_selenium) while you test, and don't close or reset the page after a failed step.
+[Keep a Firefox or Chrome window open](http://github.com/johnbintz/persistent_selenium) while you test, and don't close or reset the page after a failed step.
 Very helpful in quickly diagnosing problems and fixing them.
-Occasional DRb errors, but that's on every one out of 100 runs.
+Occasional DRb errors, but that's on about one of ever 100 runs or so.

 #### `poltergeist`

 When you're ready to run your whole test suite, use [the Poltergeist driver](http://github.com/jonleighton/poltergeist), which uses
-[PhantomJS](http://phantomjs.org) to run the tests in a super-fast headless browser.
+[PhantomJS](http://phantomjs.org) to run the tests in a super-fast (and slightly finicky in a good way) headless browser.

 #### `caypbara-rails-log-inspection`